Updated, 9 April 2018

-The City of Tigard Farmer’s market opened in April on Sundays from 9am – 1:30pm.
+The City of Tigard Farmer’s market opens on May 6 – October 28, 2018 on Sundays from 9am – 1:30pm.
 Their located at the city’s public works yard on Burnham Street in downtown Tigard.

-The Bull Mountain Farmers Market opened in May on Saturdays and Sundays from 9am-2pm.
+The Bull Mountain Farmers Market opens in May – October 2018 on Saturdays and Sundays from 9am-2pm.
 Their located at 14389 SW Pacific Hwy, Tigard.
 Get more information on both farmers markets.

 “Supa Fresh is a youth-operated farm that teaches interns work and life skills.
-The farm stand opened in June and features seasonal produce…” You can purchase fresh farmed products on Wednesdays from 2:30 -6:30pm.
+The farm stand opened in June and features seasonal produce…” You can purchase fresh farmed products typically on Wednesdays from 2:30 -6:30pm [posted: 2017]- or visit www.suprafreshyouthfarm.org to confirm the 2018 days/hours of operation and other great information.
 Their located at 9055 SW Locust Street, Tigard.
 Learn more about Supa Fresh at https://www.facebook.com/supafreshyfarm/

 Good Health to You and Your Family.